 If you are new to the world of Spotify, you may wonder what a playlist on Spotify is.
 A playlist is a collection (or a list) of songs or audio clips that can be played through a streaming platform.

-You can create personalized playlists for events, workouts, or just lounging around the house using your favorite songs rather than clicking through Spotify to move from song to song.
-Furthermore, Spotify artist playlists are a collection of tracks assembled by you for the enjoyment of your viewers and followers.
+You can make your own playlist for events, workouts, or just lounging around the house using your favorite songs rather than clicking through Spotify to move from song to song.
+Furthermore, when creating a playlist on Spotify, artist playlists are a collection of tracks assembled by you for the enjoyment of your viewers and followers.
+Creating a playlist on Spotify has never been easier and more beneficial for artists.
+If you’re wondering, “can you make a playlist on Spotify?” the answer is a resounding yes!
 As you can see, it’s a fantastic feature that’s extremely popular among users!

 Create a Spotify for Artists Account and Get Verified